haga-rak/fluxzy.core/README.md

 ![Build status](https://github.com/haga-rak/fluxzy/actions/workflows/dotnet.yml/badge.svg)

 # fluxzy
-fluxzy is an HTTP analyzer and debugger engine with powerful and flexible alteration system. fluxzy is designed to deliver high end diagnosis and accurate performance measures. fluxzy targets .NET Standard 2.1, that means that it runs on any platform supporting this later.
+fluxzy is a metric-centric cross-platform  HTTP analyzer, debugger, and alteration tool for HTTP/1.1, H2 and Websockets.

+You can use fluxzy on Windows, macOs and linux as a Desktop application, command line tool or as a .NET 2.1 standard library.

 # fluxzy.cli (fxzy)
 fxzy is a command line tool taking full advantage of the fluxzy engine, allowing you to a automate fluxzy features without writing any line of code.
 Run `fxzy --help` to get more information about this tool.